23 Essential Ernest Hemingway Quotes About Writing

 Ernest Hemingway was one of the most influential writers of the 20th century.
 Writers such as J.D.
 Salinger and Ray Bradbury have claimed Hemingway as an influence.
-Most writers seem either love him—and are influenced by his clear, direct prose—or hate him.
-John Irving said he objected to the “offensive tough-guy posturing—all those stiff-upper-lip, don’t-say-much men.”
+Most writers seem to either love him — and are influenced by his clear, direct prose — or hate him.
+John Irving said he objected to the “offensive tough-guy posturing — all those stiff-upper-lip, don’t-say-much men.”

 Regardless of your personal feelings, Hemingway’s insight into the craft of writing is unparalleled, as you’ll see.